erikrfunk/whole_genome_bioinformatics/README.md

 Notes on the first iteration and a description of the pipeline on the rosy-finch data is located in rosyfinch_notes.md

-Note: Most all code here is invoked in shell scripts that have not yet been formatted to take input directly.
-Instead, input files and directories need to be changed in the bash script - sorry
 The call of any script without arguments will show a short description and the arguments list.

-The workflow is broken up into ## sections, with each breakpoint used for validation or to provide modularity.
+The workflow is broken up into 5 sections, with each breakpoint used for validation or to provide modularity.

 Required programs:
 fastqc
 Trimmomatic
+bwa
+samtools
+picard-tools
+GATK v4

 ------------------------------------------------------------------------------------------------------